nimesh03/covid-19_forecasting/README.md

 - looking at countries with 0 deaths
 - calculating top 25 countries with highest survival probabilities

-The Third section consists of predicting confirmed cases for the next week using machine learning models:
+The third section consists of predicting confirmed cases for the next week using machine learning models:
 - Linear Regression
 - Polynomial Regression
 - Support Vector Machines

-The Fourth section continues to predict confirmed cases for the next week using time series forecasting techniques"
+The fourth section continues to predict confirmed cases for the next week using time series forecasting techniques"
 - Holt's Linear Method
 - Holt's Winter Model
 - MA Model using AUTO ARIMA